 Kenya was among the first countries in Africa to adopt biogas technology in the early 1950’s.
-However, uptake remained low until the Kenya National Domestic Biogas Programme (KENDBIP) rolled out a biogas programme in 2010.
-Under Kenya National Federation of Agricultural Producers (KENFAP) as the implementing agency, a total of 1884 plants had been constructed by June 2011.
-Production of biogas plants has been on a steady increase since inception and on target.
-About 2200 plants are earmarked for construction in 2011, with a flat subsidy of Ksh.
-25,000 (approximately 200 Euro).
+However, uptake remained low until the Kenya National Domestic Biogas Programme (KENDBIP) which is part of ABPP was rolled out in 2010.
+Under the Kenya National Federation of Agricultural Producers (KENFAP) as the implementing agency, the country constructed a total of 11,579 against a target of 11, 690 biogas plants between year 2009 and 2013.
+The Programme adopted a national dissemination approach, away from a defined regions approach prescribed in the Programme Implementation Document (PID).

 The implementation period saw a significant expansion in the partnership network with over 160 institutions and organizations from both the private and public sectors collaborating with the programme in the implementation of the various programme components, enhancing the programme’s outreach and service delivery to clients.

 Quality management remains a key pillar of the program, 40 supervisors have been engaged to back up the ten biogas technicians to enhance quality control services, alongside deliberate efforts to emphasize quality management in individual Biogas Construction Enterprises (BCEs) and biogas masons operations.
 To sustain growth of the market, the programme’s marketing strategy is focused more on full biogas benefits with more value attached to the bio-slurry benefits.
 To further enhance outreach, the programme partners with three implementing partners as a strategy to strengthen both the supply and demand sides of the sector in their respective areas of operation.